December 21, 2016 by Emsi Burning Glass

 “We’ve just scratched the surface of what we can do with this data,” said Long.

 The college sees a great opportunity to do qualitative interviews with alumni based on their education and career history.
 Why did you go back for that second degree several years after entering the workforce?
 How did your education at MC prepare you for your current job?
 Questions MC can ask confidently knowing it’s targeting the right alumni.

-Further, MC aims to incorporate the Alumni Insight data into their upcoming reaccreditation study.
+Further, MC aims to incorporate the Alumni Outcomes data into their upcoming reaccreditation study.